wikid24/ffxiv_mmd_tools_helper/README.md

 ------------

 # New Features:
-  - Auto generate Bone Morphs
+  - Auto generate Bone Morphs (Facial Expressions)
       - working for Hyur so far (but can be used on other races)
-  - Auto generate Rigid Bodies
+  - Auto generate Rigid Bodies (Physics blocks)
       - working but only partially completed (so far)
   - Auto generate Joints
       - working but only partially completed (so far)